![]() |

 It first appears lettered on an illumination of the Crucifixion beside the figure of the soldier holding a spear, written, perhaps contemporaneously, in horizontal Greek letters, Loginos, in the Syriac gospel manuscript illuminated by a certain Rabulas in the year 586, in the Laurentian Library, Florence.

-What is venerated in Mantua is corpules of alleged blood taken from the Holy Lance.
+What is venerated in Mantua are corpules of alleged blood taken from the Holy Lance.

 Present-day Veneration